Siddik2202/simple_node_app/README.md

 when You submit the form then the data will store in mysql db.

-### Here are the step to run on docker with EC2 instance server
+### Here are the step to run on docker with EC2 instance server step by step withour docker compose

 1) Host a instance then clone you repository from your github using